 - Specific quarterly milestones must be defined in the full (five-page) application.

 - Applicants must give a brief oral presentation to the Leadership Team/SME Panel on May 29th.

 - Review panels will follow scoring guidelines based on those used by National Institutes of Health, modified for the more practical and focused nature of The Imlay Innovation Fund.

 - The Leadership Team will make final funding decisions regarding each project.

-Applicants will be notified of the evaluation of their proposal status by June 1.
+Applicants will be notified of the evaluation of their proposal status on July 2nd.

 Estimated Start Date